Congrats to everyone at DoorDash 🥳

 If after the IPO an employee sells their equity, they're approximately taxed on the gains at the following rates:

-That 37% is because for shares you hold on to for a year, the profit you make counts as long-term capital gains.
+That 37% is because for shares you hold on to for a year, the gain you make counts as long-term capital gains.
 (By the way, I'm assuming California rates.)

 What does that look like for DoorDash?
 Well if we look into the S1 filing, we learn that:

-But what's the after-tax profit?
+But what's the after-tax gain?
 That depends on the tax rate:

 That's a tax savings of $28 per share by having exercised early.

 If we multiply that amount by the number of unexercised stock options, there's a total of $954,231,260 in untapped tax savings.

 That amount could've ended up with employees, but is now on its way to the IRS.